(first posted 7/17/2016)

 These back and forth car policy reversals would continue for years; DEC management was clearly out of their league and comfort zones in handling a company in crisis.

-One of their more “interesting” cost cuts was to remove the Deer Park water bottle fountains from all NY and NJ offices and to remove some cafeterias in NJ offices and replace them with vending machines.
+One of their more “interesting” cost cuts was to remove the Deer Park water bottle fountains from all NY and NJ offices and to remove some cafeterias in NJ offices and replace them with drinking fountains and vending machines.

 This is about when TIP and I got the Eagle and I put the Sable wagon into use as my company car.
 But, after only a few months, the Sable was showing signs of not being up for long term high mileage business use.
 I looked at car magazines and heard about the new second generation Saturn SL2 with plastic body panels (they all had those) and a DOHC 124-hp double-overhead cam 16-valve 4-cylinder “lost foam” engine.
 They even had a 30-day/1500-mile no-questions-asked, money-back guarantee.